curateteaching/digitalpedagogy/keywords/play.md

 Flanagan, Mary. *Critical Play: Radical Game Design.* Cambridge, Mass: MIT Press, 2009.
 Print.

 Gee, James Paul. *What Video Games Have to Teach Us About Learning and Literacy.* 2nd ed.
 New York: Macmillan, 2003.
 Print.

+Haraway, Donna.
+"A Cyborg Manifesto." *Simians, Cyborgs, and Women: The Reinvention of Nature*.
+New York, NY: Routledge, 1991.
+149–182.
+Print.

 Huizinga, Johan. *Homo Ludens: A Study of the Play-Element in Culture.* London: Routledge and Kegan Paul, 1949.
 Print.